Behaviour Modification Programme

 Together we are changing your pet’s emotions in order to change behaviour.
 This takes time and patience and with realistic expectations brilliant results can be seen but this is down to you to follow your programme fully.

-Your vet must be involved!
+Your vet may be involved

-Prices for behavioural consultations start from £150 (+ travel costs)
+Prices for behavioural consultations start from £150 (+ travel costs) and are calculated individually

 Follow-up sessions £30-£50 per hour (+ travel costs)